Workplace Injuries and Workers' Compensation

 Human Resources will assist in obtaining quality medical treatment, explaining benefits and options, and in exploring other measures to facilitate recovery from the effects of work-related injuries or illnesses to resume productive work as soon as feasible.
-Call the UP Analyst for ADA, Leaves, and Workers' Compensation at (831) 582-3584 or the UP front desk at (831) 582-3389 to request assistance.
+Call the HR Analyst for ADA, Leaves, and Workers' Compensation at (831) 582-3584 or the HR front desk at (831) 582-3389 to request assistance.

 In the event of serious bodily injury or life-threatening illness, call 911.

 CSUMB has designated the following Medical Provider Network for the treatment of work-related injuries: